casper-network/docs/source/docs/casper/developers/writing-onchain-code/simple-contract.md

 2) Add the entry points into the `call` function.

 The `call` function replaces a traditional `main` function and executes automatically when a caller interacts with the contract.
-Within the `call` function, we define entry points that the caller can access using session code or another contract.
+Within the `call` function, we define entry points the caller can access using session code or another contract.
 When writing code that calls an entry point, there must be a one-to-one mapping of the entry point name.
 Otherwise, the execution engine will return an error that the entry point does not exist.

 Each entry point should have these arguments:

-- `name` - The name of the entry point, which should be the same as the initial definition.
+- `name` - The entry point's name, which should be the same as the initial definition.
 - `arguments` - A list of runtime arguments declared as part of the definition of the entry point.
-- `return type` - The CLType that is returned by the entry point.
+- `return type` - The CLType returned by the entry point.
 Use the type *Unit* for empty return types.
 - `access level` - Access permissions of the entry point.
 - `entry point type` - This can be `contract` or `session` code.